 Fall and Academic Year 2021 Applicants

-We know that many students and their families have questions related to the status of Fall 2021 and Academic Year 2021-22 study abroad programs.
-We hope the FAQs below will help answer your questions as you make plans for the fall semester and beyond.
+We know that many students and their families have questions about the status of fall 2021 and academic year 2021-22 study abroad programs.
+We hope the information below will help answer your questions as you make plans for the fall semester and beyond.
 Please email your study abroad advisor at any time with specific questions.

-Special Note: This webpage is for students who plan to participate on a program offered through the UNC Study Abroad Office.
-These FAQs were last updated on November 13, 2020.
+Special Note: This webpage is for students who plan to participate on a program offered through the UNC Study Abroad Office (SAO).
+However, the information does not pertain to Carolina Global Launch students.
+This page was last updated on January 25, 2021.

 Frequently Asked Questions